Don’t waste your time trying to find the best places in the world to celebrate New Year’s Eve. We’ve already done it for you.

 San Miguel de Allende

 The ball may drop in New York City, but Big Ben stands in London.
 Greenwich Mean Time is the standard from which all other time zones are measured and kept, so it stands to reason that Big Ben is a symbol of steadfast timekeeping and a New Year’s Eve icon.
-Fireworks along the Thames are so popular that London now sells tickets for attendance, and they start selling as early as September so you’ll want to plan far ahead for an up-close look at the impressive display.
-Bonus: public transportation is free from 11:45 pm until 4:30 am, so you’ll save a few pounds after an otherwise expensive evening and won’t have to fight for a cab.
+Fireworks along the Thames are so popular that London now sells tickets for attendance, and they start selling months in advance, so you’ll want to plan far ahead for an up-close look at the impressive display.
+Bonus: public transportation is free from 11:45 pm until 4:30 a.m., so you’ll save a few pounds after an otherwise expensive evening and won’t have to fight for a cab.

 Rio de Janeiro

 Carnival is the biggest bash in Brazil each year, but there’s nothing quite like New Year’s Eve in Rio, where an estimated 2 million people converge on one of the world’s most famous beaches to party all night.
 Getting there isn’t easy: You’ll have to wait in long lines to get on the metro, and intense traffic makes driving a non-starter, so most people start the party along the way and are fully in the spirit by the time they arrive at Copacabana Beach.
 It’s a tradition to wear white, and don’t be alarmed when the entire horde rushes into the ocean after midnight—they’re taking part in the tradition of jumping seven small waves and making a wish or giving thanks with each one.